 Almost lost you,” he thought, surprised to find himself blinking back tears.
 “Been through too much, me and you.
 We’re going to finish this thing together. ― Brom

-Nathan was astonished by the numerous new creatures that captivated his attention as he and Shadow were led into the spacious great cavern.
-Many of the beasts appeared to be laboring at the task of building the Dark Master’s sanctuary.
-However expected the unfamiliar was to Nathan at this point he could not suppress his exhilaration when he spotted Kyle, who was the focus of attention, amidst the fervor in the center of the cavern.
 The Pantar that had captured Nathan and Shadow announced their arrival by roaring a fierce alarum that interrupted the discussion taking place between Kyle and Cato.
 The most terrifying moment for Nathan was not when he observed Cato’s sinister grin when the Dark Master spotted him, the boy was more disturbed as he looked beyond the Dark Master.
 He met Kyle’s eyes with a forced smile, a courageous gesture given his circumstance.
 Kyle’s expression revealed an anguish response.
 Shadow too appeared untenable when he saw Cato.
 “Dark Massster mean.
 Dark Massster bad.
 Dark Massster hurt little onesss,” Shadow expressed to no one but himself.
 The pantar, joined by his companion, ushered Shadow and Nathan towards Cato.

 “I don’t answer to any creature,” Cato retorted as he stared at the new child.

 “We can wait for the game to conclude.
-There is no hurry, but with the new arrivals I will no longer participate.
-Your kind will replace me while Gurga will take the place of the annihilated imp.”
+There is no hurry.
+I am bored participating in your game, the new arrivals will replace me and the annihilated imp.”
 Cato’s devilry smoldered as he arrogantly assumed that the two newcomers would be an unsatisfactory replacement for himself and the monkey.
-Nathan looked at Kyle again offering his hands in the air with a shrug of his shoulders as if to state, “What is going on?”

 Perplexed, Nathan proceeded to walk toward his cousin.
 Even though he was a child of imagination he could not keep up with the staggering circumstance that he was confronted with.
 The ordeal spiraling in front of him like a pile of papers blown out of a window by a commanding wind had its own enormous challenge, yet Nathan was preoccupied by another impending task that evaded his attention.
 He was swept up by the force that had captured him.
 He regarded Cato once more.
-The Dark Master’s appearance was menacing, yet there was something familiar about him that offered Nathan a sense of security.
-He hesitated as he stumbled in Kyle’s direction before he claimed the detail that had eluded him.
-Nathan could feel Shadow’s apprehension.
+The Dark Master’s appearance was menacing, but not altogether unfamiliar.
+He turned his attention to Shadow.
+Nathan sensed Shadow’s apprehension.
 Shadow’s breathing had become agitated ever since he and Nathan had walked into the massive cavern.
-Nathan had recently gained strength from Shadow’s support.
-An opportunity had been presented where Nathan could offer Shadow a shoulder to lean on.
-He spoke loudly and deliberately, “So that’s your dad huh?
+Nathan had gained strength from Shadow’s support.
+He recognized the opportunity to repay Shadow’s kindness.
+He spoke loudly and deliberately as he stumbled in Kyle’s direction., “So that’s your dad huh?
 It’s too bad he doesn’t know what you can do.
 You’ve saved my life, you defeated two of those wildcats and you returned to this gloomy place all because you wanted to help us.
 If you were my son I sure would be proud of you.”
-Overcome with Nathan’s announcement Cato regarded the boy as he looked up and down Shadow in estimation.
-Nathan turned to Shadow.
-“Come on buddy, you’re with us.”

 An expression conveys a deeper understanding that words cannot, especially for children.
 Kyle’s expression when he saw Nathan walk into the cavern displayed the horror of someone who had just been beset by something he dreaded.
-As Nathan and Shadow stepped into the circle of their teammates Kyle had not regained his poise.
+As Nathan and Shadow stepped into the circle of their teammates, Kyle had not regained his poise.
 There was a scar of anguish remaining on his face as he greeted his cousin with a tightening of his lips.
 At first Nathan could not distinguish whether the expression was a smile or a frown.
-As he took each step closer to his cousin all that needed to be said was understood.
+As he took each step closer to his cousin, all that needed to be said was understood.

 “Look, we don’t have much time,” Kyle exclaimed, “We’re playing a game of soccer against those wild cats.
 If you have the ball they can rip you apart.
 They already destroyed one of those monkeys.”